Nootropic profile

 Modafinil is a prescription wakefulness-promoting agent widely used off-label as a cognitive enhancer.
 It improves alertness, focus, executive function, and mental stamina - particularly during sleep deprivation - without the jitteriness of traditional stimulants.

-The key benefits of Modafinil include: Cognitive Enhancement, Creativity, Energy, Focus, Memory, Mood, Motivation.
+The main benefits people report from Modafinil are: Cognitive Enhancement, Creativity, Energy, Focus, Memory, Mood, Motivation.

 Log in to leave a comment.